 The personal assistant

 Sometimes the family office can be essentially a PA service.
-The family needs someone to help them with their daily needs (which can be anything from drafting letters to arranging flights and accommodation to walking the dog) and the Personal Assistant is at their beck and call.
-In this instance the family office is essentially a convenience.
+The family needs someone to help them with their daily needs - which can be anything from drafting letters to arranging flights and accommodation to walking the dog.
+The family office in this instance is a matter of convenience.

 The concierge/lifestyle manager

-When these needs become more complex the emphasis shifts and the family needs a more proactive service than a Personal Assistant.
-A concierge or lifestyle manager can monitor and deal with more complex issues such as household staff management, placing insurance across the family assets, liaising with charities that the family support, and sometimes simply being a listening ear for family members.
-The type of person who manages this sort of office usually has deep experience in a professional services firm or a concierge firm.
+When the needs of the family become more complex, the emphasis shifts beyond the requirement of a PA.
+A more proactive solution is required in the form of concierge or lifestyle manager who can monitor and deal with daily logistical issues such as household staff management, organising insurance across the family’s assets, liaising with charities that the family support, and sometimes simply being a listening ear for family members.
+The type of person who manages this sort of office usually has deep understanding of professional services or a concierge firm.

 The financial office

-In addition to managing lifestyle needs, often the family needs someone who can manage their day to day financial affairs, paying bills, placing fixed deposits, paying household staff and managing day to day cash needs.
-Often this person is a book-keeper or accountant and is on many occasions someone who has been known to the family for some time, perhaps working as an accountant in their family business.
+In addition to managing lifestyle needs, often the family needs someone who can manage their day-to-day financial affairs - paying bills, placing fixed deposits, paying household staff and managing daily cash needs.
+Often this person is a bookkeeper or accountant, and is on many occasions someone who has been known to the family for some time, perhaps working as an accountant in their family business.

 The family business office

-We have come across family offices whose main purpose is to act as the eyes and ears for the family in their directly owned businesses.
-In this sense, the disparate businesses that the family might have invested in need someone to act as "head office" to ensure that the businesses are not unnecessarily competing with each other and to ensure good corporate governance.
+This type of office is dedicated to managing the affairs of the family-owned business.
+The primary function of a family business office is to provide support to the family members who own and operate the business.
+Where a family might have multiple businesses, they may require someone to act as ‘head office’ to ensure that the businesses are not unnecessarily competing with each other to ensure good corporate governance.
 The individuals working in this sort of family office usually have strong experience in business management and may often sit as a director on the investee companies.